saket/telephoto/docs/zoomableimage/sub-sampling.md

     .fillMaxSize()
     .zoomable(zoomableState),
   state = imageState,
-  contentDescription = null,
+  contentDescription = …,
 )
 ```

-`SubSamplingImage()` is a Compose implementation of the excellent [subsampling-scale-image-view](https://github.com/davemorrissey/subsampling-scale-image-view) by Dave Morrissey.
+`SubSamplingImage()` is an adaptation of the excellent [subsampling-scale-image-view](https://github.com/davemorrissey/subsampling-scale-image-view) by Dave Morrissey.